 None of this is relevant to me

-When a specific cause for the bad dreams cannot be determined, what can be done?
+When a specific cause for bad dreams cannot be determined, what can be done?

-There are therapies which can help us transform our dreams.
-They can empower us to work with our bad dreams, exploring them and learning from them, and even changing them according to our will.
+There are therapies that can help us transform our dreams.
+They can empower us to work with our bad dreams, explore them and learn from them, and even change them according to our will.